wp-plugins/wp-youtube-lyte/readme.txt

 = OK, now how can get that API key? =

-1. Go to "Google Developer Console](https://console.developers.google.com/project/) and log in with your Google account.
+1. Go to [Google Developer Console](https://console.developers.google.com/project/) and log in with your Google account.
 2. Click on 'Create Project' and:
  * Fill in a Project Name
  * Fill in a Project ID